Inside: a detailed tutorial on how to choose your camera focus points and choose which part of your image you want in focus.

 But as often as not, when your camera decides for you, you’ll get an unpredictable result.

-In the image below I wanted to flower in focus, but the camera chose the leaf instead:
+In the image below I wanted the flower in focus, but the camera chose the leaf instead:

 I got the result I wanted when I chose the camera’s focal point.